anaconda/anaconda-project/projects.rst

 To add a dependency:

-  anaconda-project install redis-py
+  anaconda-project add-dependencies redis-py

 To ask for a running Redis instance:

-  anaconda-project service-start redis
+  anaconda-project add-service redis

 Fallback to meta.yaml